Student Health Services

 ** develop blisters within 10-21 days after vaccination.

 Usually no exclusion.
 Call your healthcare provider if the student has a fever or other symptoms (e.g., pus, eye pain, or eyelid redness).
-Once antibiotic treatment is started, the student may return to school unless they are unable to keep their hands away from their eyes and pose a risk to other students.
+Students may remain in school if they are well enough to participate.
+Students should be encouraged to keep their hands away from their eyes and wash their hands routinely.

 E. Coli 0157:H7 Infection